JonasDoe/strangeland/README.md

 # Strangeland

-Tooling for the Strangeland translation.
+Tooling for the Strangeland translation (and other AGS translation files).

 ## `add_prefixes.py`